Evolution of cephalopods: Knightoconus

 Knightoconus is a Late Cambrian monoplacophoran thought to represent an ancestor to the cephalopods.
 It had a chambered, conical shell, but lacked a siphuncle.
-Although earlier molluscan fossils are also septate, Knightoconus is the latest septate mollusc before the first sipunculate cephalopods – a point that has been taken to prove its relevance to the Cephalopoda.
+Although earlier molluscan fossils are also septate, Knightoconus is the latest septate mollusc before the first siphunculate cephalopods – a point that has been taken to prove its relevance to the Cephalopoda.
 The absence of this siphuncle has been taken as evidence against cephalopod ancestry – how, it is argued, could a siphuncle evolve to penetrate existing septa?
 The prevailing argument suggests that a strand of tissue remained attached to the previous septum as the mollusc moved forwards and deposited its next septum, producing an obstacle to the complete closure of the septum and becoming mineralised itself.
 10 or more septa are found in mature individuals, occupying around a third of the shell – septa form very early and have been found in specimens as small as 2 mm in length.
 Septa are uniformly spaced, which is inconsistent with a gastropod affinity.
 Unlike monoplacophoran fossils, there is no evidence of muscle scarring in Knightoconus fossils.